azarg/unity-learnings/dots/performance-enableable-component-vs-tag-component.md

 Performance:
-* Enabling / disabling InView tag component is super fast (think 0.01-0.02ms for 1000 enable/disable operation).
+* Enabling / disabling InView tag component is super fast (think 0.01-0.02ms for 1000 enable/disable operation). compare that to 1-3ms for 1000 add/remove tag component performance!
-* Querying becomes slower the system will have to iterate through all enemies and check their InView state.
-So, if you have 10k enemies, but only 100 are in view at any given time, the system will still have to check all 10k enemies in every frame.
+* Querying becomes slower because the system will have to iterate through all enemies and check their InView state.
+So, if you have 10k enemies, but only 100 are in view at any given time, the system will still have to check all 10k enemies in every frame to see if their InView component is enabled or disabled.
 Although in practice, this will be only noticeable if you have millions of entities.
 For reference, querying 1M entities with enableable components took just over 1ms.